Lean PCOS Diet and Lifestyle Recommendations

 Bottom line

 So as you can see, there many steps you can take to help heal your PCOS that don’t involve weight loss!
-Don’t fall prey to the many myths floating around instagram!
-NOTE: if you did sign up for my FREE PCOS meal plans, you will need more calories that what are listed in the plans (1300-1500 cal)
+Don’t fall prey to the many myths on social media.

 References: